-This does not, of course, pin down what the borrower believes when he observes some menu S^L that could not have been generated from the equilibrium strategies $S^(\theta)$, for any $\theta \in \Theta$ with $\mu_0(\theta) > 0$.
-For the purpose of determining if a conjectured set of strategies is an equilibrium, we only need to consider menus S^L that differ from a menu $S^(\theta')$ for a single lender.
+This does not, of course, pin down what the borrower believes when he observes a menu $S^L$ that could not have been generated from the equilibrium strategies $S^(\theta)$ , for any $\theta \in \Theta$ with $\mu_0(\theta) > 0$ .
+For the purpose of determining if a conjectured set of strategies is an equilibrium, we only need to consider menus $S^L$ that differ from a menu $S^(\theta')$ for a single lender.
 The result we are building towards is that there are many equilibria.
 This would be expected in the absence of refinements for off-equilibrium beliefs.
-Without refinements, the borrower can in effect dictate the contract by forming pessimistic beliefs when offered any other contract, justifying rejection.
-For this reason, we employ two refinements.
-The first refinement requires that the borrower believe the minimal number of lenders have deviated from equilibrium play.
-For concreteness, suppose the true common type is θ , and that all but one of the lenders offer an equilibrium contract for that type.
-The other lender deviates by offering another security that is not offered by type θ in equilibrium.
-Moreover, suppose the resulting menu could not have arisen from the equilibrium strategies of any type.
+Without refinements, however, the borrower can in effect dictate the contract by forming pessimistic beliefs when offered any other contract, justifying rejection.
+This kind of multiplicity is common in multi-sender signaling games (in our context, each lender is sending a signal about the common type).
+For this reason, we employ two refinements, unprejudiced beliefs and D1, in the spirit of common practice in the literature on multi-sender signaling games (Vida and Honryo (2019)).

+The first refinement, unprejudiced beliefs (Bagwell and Ramey (1991)), requires that the borrower believe the minimal number of lenders have deviated from equilibrium play.
+For concreteness, suppose the true common type is $\theta$ , and that all but one of the lenders offer an equilibrium contract for that type.
+The other lender deviates by offering another security that is not offered by type $\theta$ in equilibrium.
+Moreover, suppose that the resulting menu could not have arisen from the equilibrium strategies of any type.
 Absent this refinement, the borrower could believe that multiple lenders have deviated.
-Imposing our refinement, and using the fact that there are at least three lenders, the borrower must instead correctly identify the deviating lender.
+By imposing this refinement and using the fact that there are at least three lenders, the borrower must instead correctly identify the deviating lender.

-The second refinement we employ is the D1 equilibrium refinement (Banks and Sobel [1987]).
-This refinement captures the intuition that, if confronted with a "deviating" contract, the borrower should believe the lender is of a type that would benefit from this deviation.
+The second refinement we employ is the D1 equilibrium refinement (Banks and Sobel (1987)), which is applied to the correctly-identified deviating lender.
+This refinement captures the intuition that, if confronted with a "deviating" contract, the borrower should believe that the lender is of a type that would benefit from this deviation.
 Under our first refinement, the borrower is able to identify the deviating lender (when there is only a single deviating lender), and it is to the security offered by this lender that we apply the D1 refinement.
-We believe our results are robust to using other refinements (aside from D1) that provide a similar intuition.
+We believe that our results are robust to using other refinements (aside from D1) that provide a similar intuition.